Dominic Mai Luong

-Dominic Mai Thanh Lương (20 December 1940 – 6 December 2017) was a Vietnamese-born prelate of the Roman Catholic Church.
-He was an auxiliary bishop of the Diocese of Orange from 2003-15.
+Dominic Mai Thanh Luong (20 December 1940 – 6 December 2017) was a Vietnamese American Catholic prelate who served as an auxiliary bishop of Orange in California from 2003 to 2015.
+He was the first Vietnamese bishop in the United States.

 Early life and education

-Mai Thanh Lương was born in Trực Ninh of the province and near the city of Nam Định on 20 December 1940, the youngest of nine children.
+Luong was born in Trực Ninh of the province and near the city of Nam Định on 20 December 1940, the youngest of nine children.
 His father worked as a real estate notary.
 He received his early education at a French Vietnamese elementary school, and afterwards attended Holy Family Seminary High School.

 In 1954, he left home against his father's wishes to enter a seminary in Saigon.

-In 1956, he was sent by the Bishop of Da Nang to continue his studies in the United States, where he enrolled at a diocesan seminary in Buffalo, New York, two years later.
+In 1956, he was sent to continue his studies in the United States, where he enrolled at a diocesan seminary in Buffalo, New York two years later.
 He completed his philosophical and theological studies at St. Bernard's Seminary, Rochester, New York.

 Priesthood

-Luong was ordained to the priesthood on 21 May 1966.
-Although ordained for the Diocese of Da Nang, the increasing violence of the Vietnam War prevented him from returning to his native country.
+On 21 May 1966, Luong was ordained to the priesthood.
+Although ordained for the Diocese of Đà Nẵng, the increasing violence of the Vietnam War prevented him from returning to his native country.

 He pursued postgraduate studies at Canisius College in Buffalo, where he earned a Master of Science degree in biology and psychology in 1967.
 He then served as a chaplain at a hospital in Buffalo until 1975, when he became a curate at St. Louis Church, also in Buffalo.

-In 1976, Luong was incardinated in the Archdiocese of New Orleans at the invitation of Archbishop Philip Hannan, who assigned him to the spiritual care of Vietnamese refugees in southern Louisiana.
+In 1976, Luong was incardinated as a priest of the Archdiocese of New Orleans at the invitation of Archbishop Philip Hannan, who assigned him to the spiritual care of Vietnamese refugees in southern Louisiana.

-He became an American citizen the following year.
-He served as director of the Vietnamese Apostolate from 1976–83, and was named pastor of Mary Queen of Vietnam Church in New Orleans in 1983.
+He became an American citizen the following year and was named director of the Vietnamese Apostolate.
+The parish was initially called Vietnamese Martyrs Chapel, and started as a mobile home.
+A local landowner later sued the community due to lack of permission to have the mobile home on his property.
+Luong contacted Hannan, and the archbishop later found a proper location for the chapel, which was later formally established as Mary Queen of Vietnam Church in New Orleans, with Luong becoming the founding pastor in 1983.

-In addition to his pastoral duties, he became rector of the Vietnamese Martyrs Chapel in 1986 and director of the National Center for the Vietnamese Apostolate in 1989.
+In addition to his pastoral duties, Luong was made director of the National Center for the Vietnamese Apostolate in 1989.
 He was made a monsignor in 1986, and served as a member of the archdiocesan priests' council (1987–92) and dean of New Orleans East (2002–03).